1.13. Feature selection¶

 Backward-SFS follows the same idea but works in the opposite direction:

-instead of starting with no features and greedily adding features, we start
+instead of starting with no feature and greedily adding features, we start

 with all the features and greedily remove features from the set.
 The